drwpow/pow.rs/src/pages/blog/theres-no-such-thing-as-multi-axis-modes.md

 <i>“I am so clever,”</i> you say, before realizing this doesn’t work at all.
 Not only is it an incomprehensible _mess_ (for only 3 tokens), this is not how CSS works.

 - When CSS variables compose other CSS variables, they have to be redeclared.
-In `:root`, `--color-text` isn’t even valid because those variables don’t exist, therefore it’s not a color.
-Defining them later in the stylesheet doesn’t count; you have to copy + paste that entire line again.
+In `:root`, `--color-text` doesn’t work because `var(--color-text-l)` isn’t defined until later. `--color-text` has to be redeclared in every selector to resolve to a color (which means, _ding ding ding_ we need that 4th selector back)
 - You can’t simply `calc()` into Mordor. `undefined × anything = undefined`.
-- Further, even if `calc()` did work in some alternate universe, HSL is [absolute dogshit](/blog/dont-use-hsl-for-anything) at declaring colors, so any formula that works in light mode won’t work at all for dark mode.
+- Further, even if `calc()` did work in some alternate universe, [HSL is dogshit](/blog/dont-use-hsl-for-anything), so any formula that works in light mode won’t work at all for dark mode.
 It’s a completely different calculation.

 I know you already get the point, but just to drive the nail through to the absolute center of the earth: